We help educate our members.

 “The NGO community has also contributed significantly to the formulation of the UN Convention against Transnational Organized Crime and its protocols addressing trafficking in persons, smuggling of migrants and fire arms control.
 The work of the Alliance is strongly supported by the Austrian Ministry of Justice and by the UN Crime Prevention and Criminal Justice Programme.”

-*Note: This site has more history of the NY Alliance as this website was originally developed by the NY Alliance.
+*Note: This site has more history of the NY Alliance as the Alliance was founded in NY and this website was originally developed by the NY Alliance and later included the activities of those based in Vienna.
+It however does not fully represent the rich history of the Alliance of the ’70s and ’80s.